DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v2beta1/readme.md

 await gapi.client.folders.search({  });

 /*
-Cancels the deletion request for a Folder.
-This method may only be called on a Folder in the [DELETE_REQUESTED] state.
-In order to succeed, the Folder's parent must be in the [ACTIVE] state.
-In addition, reintroducing the folder into the tree must not violate folder naming, height and fanout constraints described in the [CreateFolder] documentation.
-The caller must have `resourcemanager.folders.undelete` permission on the identified folder.
-*/
-await gapi.client.folders.undelete({ name: "name",  });

-/*
-Retrieves a Folder identified by the supplied resource name.
-Valid Folder resource names have the format `folders/{folder_id}` (for example, `folders/1234`).
-The caller must have `resourcemanager.folders.get` permission on the identified folder.
-*/
-await gapi.client.folders.get({ name: "name",  });

-/*
 Updates a Folder, changing its display_name.
 Changes to the folder display_name will be rejected if they violate either the display_name formatting rules or naming constraints described in